1. What is financial aid? Are there different types? Do international students qualify?

 19. How do I get my scholarship money?

 Answers by topic

-Federal & State Financial Aid: This type of financial aid includes FAFSA money, Pell Grants, Federal Work-Study, Stafford Loans, etc. and is given only to U.S. citizens and certain non-citizens.
+Federal & State Financial Aid: This type of financial aid includes US federal grants, work-study funds, and loans, as well as state grants, and is given only to U.S. citizens and certain non-citizens.
 This is the definition that is used by UC Berkeley Admissions and Office of Financial Aid.
-International students (F/J) are NOT eligible to apply or receive federal & state funds.
+F-1 and J-1 international students are NOT eligible to apply or receive federal & state financial aid.

-Institutional Aid: Funds that come from the school are usually offered as part of a student's admission packet.
-This money is different than federal money but may still be restricted to U.S. Citizens, especially in public institutions.
+Institutional Financial Aid: Funds that come from the school are usually offered as part of a student's admission package.
+This is different than federal or state financial aid but may still be restricted to U.S. citizens, especially at public institutions.

-External Financial Aid: This consists of anything not covered by the above and can include scholarships, fellowships, need-based awards, merit-based awards, private grants, private loans, and even some federally funded government programs.
+External Financial Aid: This consists of anything not covered by the above and may include scholarships, fellowships, need-based awards, merit-based awards, private grants, private loans, and even some federally-funded government programs.
 Sources may be corporations, foundations, fraternal and religious organizations, or individual donors.
 Some are still limited to U.S. Citizens, but international students can find external aid.
 Those which are open to international students are usually very competitive.